withhaibun/haibun/README.md

 ## Scaffolding

-You can also scaffold Haibun into an existing project using `npx -p @haibun/utils scaffold`.
+You can also scaffold Haibun into an existing or new project using `npx -p @haibun/utils scaffold`.
 This will add the core library, Typescript and Jest support (if missing), steppers, a placeholder library, and tests.
 It won't overwrite existing files.
-It presumes an src folder for source files.
+It presumes a `src` folder for source files.

 ## Linking

 For development, you can link a project to local Haibun libraries using `npx -p @haibun/utils link-packages`.
-The packages have to be linked first using `npm link`.
+The local packages have to be linked first using `npm link`.

 ## gwta statements